q) Provisions, contingent liabilities and contingent asset Provisions

 2. Outstanding balances at the year-end are unsecured and settlement takes place in cash/ transfer of assets.

-5. There have been no guarantees provided or received by the company in respect of any related party
+5. There have been no guarantees provided or received by the company in respect of any related party receivables or payables.
+Further there were no outstanding commitments in respect of any related parties.

-6. For the year ended 31 March 2024 and 31 March 2023, there are no amounts incurred for provision of key
+6. For the year ended 31 March 2025 and 31 March 2024, there are no amounts incurred for provision of key management personnel services that are provided by a separate entity.

 For and on behalf of the board As per our report of even date attached

-Chairman and Managing Director Director Firm Regn No. 002485S
+Chairman and Managing Director Director Chartered Accountants

-Company Secretary Partner
+Company Secretary Chief Financial Officer Designated Partner

 Membership No. 214194